dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Type-system/Type-inference/decltype/std-declval/index.md

 typename std::add_rvalue_reference<T>::type declval(); // not used
 ```

 which ensures that we can also use cv void as template parameter.
-The careful reader might have noticed that `declval()` already exists under the name `create()` as part of the definition of the semantics of the type trait is_convertible in the C++0x standard.
+The careful reader might have noticed that `declval()` already exists under the name `create()` as part of the definition of the semantics of the type trait `is_convertible` in the C++0x standard.

-The provision of a new library component that allows the production of values in unevaluated expressions is considered important to realize constrained templates in C++0x where concepts are not available.
+The provision(提供) of a new library component that allows the production of values in **unevaluated expressions** is considered important to realize constrained templates in C++0x where concepts are not available.
 This extremely light-weight function is expected to be part of the daily tool-box of the C++0x programmer.

+> NOTE: 这段话总结的非常好

 ## cppreference [std::declval](https://en.cppreference.com/w/cpp/utility/declval)